-Ceuta is a Mediterranean port city in Spanish Morocco - an autonomous territory in North Africa.
-The city covers a total area of approx 19 km2 (7 ml2) and has population around 83,999.
-It shares a western border with Morocco and is separated from the Iberian Peninsula via the Strait of Gibraltar.
+Ceuta is a Mediterranean port city covering a total area of approx 19 km2 (7 ml2) and with population around 85,000.
+It borders with Morocco (to the west) and is separated from Europe (Iberian Peninsula) via Strait of Gibraltar.

-- Ceuta is one of Spain's special low tax zones.
-Ceuta and the other Spanish port city in Africa - Melilla, are historically free ports, oil ports, fishing ports and also military strongholds.
-Currenty, the city's economy depends heavily on its port, retail and industrial centres.
+Melilla and Ceuta were free ports before 2011, when Spain joined the EU.
+These are also Spain's low tax zones, historically free ports, oil ports, fishing ports and also military strongholds.
+Currenty, the city's economy depends heavily on the seaport, retail shopping, tax-free trade (with Morocco).

-- The landscape is dominated by Monte Anyera (349 m / 1145 ft), a hill along the western frontier with Morocco.
+- The landscape is dominated by Monte Anyera (349 m / 1145 ft) along the western frontier with Morocco.
 Currently, the mountain is guarded by a military fort.

-- Monte Hacho (on Almina Peninsula) overlooks the Ceuta port and is among the possible locations for southern Pillars of Hercules (Greek legend).
+- Monte Hacho (on Almina Peninsula) overlooks Port Ceuta and is among the possible locations for southern Pillars of Hercules (Greek legend).
 The other possibility is Jebel Musa.

-- Ceuta is attracted by a large number of illegal immigrants from Africa who try to use it as entry point to Europe.
-As a result the enclave is now surrounded by double fences which are 6m high.
-Nevertheless many migrants are hanging around on the fences for a chance to cross.
-Regularly these fences are stormed by masses.
+- Ceuta attracts large numbers of illegal immigrants from Africa who try to use it as entry point to Europe.
+As a result the enclave is now surrounded by double fences (6 m high).

 The city is served by Ceuta Heliport linking it to Malaga (mainland Spain) since 1996.
 Ceuta's "airport" serves around 20,000 passengers annually (or approx 2600 flights).